cse110-sp24-group32/cse110-sp24-group32/admin/team.md

     Most of my repositories for my projects are private, but my github profile can be found [here](https://github.com/chris-529)
 - ## **Anthony Chapov**:
-    I'm a third year Computer Science major interested in AI & Business and am one of the team leaders.
-In my free time, I enjoy working out, hiking, swimming, night driving and exploring random places.
-I will need to update my github but you can find small samples of my work here: [github.com/Babuka6](https://github.com/Babuka6)
+    I'm a third-year Computer Science major interested in AI and Business, and I am one of the team leaders.
+In my free time, I enjoy working out, hiking, swimming, night driving, and exploring random places.
+I will need to update my GitHub, but you can find small samples of my work here: [github.com/Babuka6].

     ---
 - ## **Thomas Li**: